nvmbrfrst/cats/README.md

 ░░╚██╔╝░╚██╔╝░██║░░██║██║░░██║██║░╚███║██║██║░╚███║╚██████╔╝
 ░░░╚═╝░░░╚═╝░░╚═╝░░╚═╝╚═╝░░╚═╝╚═╝░░╚══╝╚═╝╚═╝░░╚══╝░╚═════╝░
 ```
-the site is live at the other brunch - cats_api
+the site is live at an other brunch - cats_api
 https://nvmbrfrst.github.io/cats/